ilia4bit/mockango/README.md

   pk: 5
 ```
 ## If You Find It Useful
-Hi my friend if you find mockango useful please give it one star or share with your friends.
+give it one star, make issue if you find something missing, share with your friends

-I think it can be imporve it so if you find something missing make issue
-**Thanks**
+**Thanks :)**